Configure a local service that receives and forwards syslog logs to Radiant Security.

 Overview

-The Radiant Security Syslog Collector is needed in two cases: (1) to add TLS encryption when syslog providers do not support TLS, and (2) to add a custom field to each log so that Radiant Security knows the origin of the logs.
+The Radiant Security Syslog Collector is needed in these two cases: (1) to add TLS encryption when syslog providers do not support TLS, and (2) to add a custom field to each log so that Radiant Security knows the origin of the logs.

 This guide will show you how to set up a syslog forwarder that receives logs, prepends a custom field to it, and forwards it to Radiant Security’s infrastructure via syslog TLS.